sonasapps/virtualbackgrounds/_pages/getfeatured.md

 include_in_header: true
 ---

-# Want to get your art featured?
+# Call For Artist Submissions

 Virtual Backgrounds highlights a finite selection of hand-picked and original backgrounds specifically chosen for leveling up your next video conference.
 Users can save these backgrounds to their devices to use with their video conferencing tool (Zoom, Teams, etc).